LamaAni/meta-prep/system_design/questions/chat.md

    - for each user in grp, add to pending user update set.
    - write now time to grp last updated through cache.

 1. Pull all users to notify.
-For online users, add user to update queue (if not already there)
+   - For online users, add user to update queue (if not already there)
+   - add message id to user inbox (append)

 Note the above scales with the number of users in a grp.
 This would mean that sending a message to a grp of millions of users, would be very hard.
 In this case, we can separate the grps into two modes,